Algert Global LLC Acquires 4,470 Shares of Aerie Pharmaceuticals, Inc. (NASDAQ:AERI)

-Algert Global LLC lifted its holdings in shares of Aerie Pharmaceuticals, Inc. (NASDAQ:AERI) by 26.6% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 21,260 shares of the company’s stock after acquiring an additional 4,470 shares during the quarter.
-Algert Global LLC’s holdings in Aerie Pharmaceuticals were worth $340,000 as of its most recent SEC filing.
+Algert Global LLC increased its position in shares of Aerie Pharmaceuticals, Inc. (NASDAQ:AERI) by 26.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 21,260 shares of the company’s stock after purchasing an additional 4,470 shares during the period.
+Algert Global LLC’s holdings in Aerie Pharmaceuticals were worth $340,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds and other institutional investors have also modified their holdings of the company.
-Eqis Capital Management Inc. boosted its stake in shares of Aerie Pharmaceuticals by 0.7% during the 2nd quarter.
-Eqis Capital Management Inc. now owns 119,228 shares of the company’s stock worth $1,909,000 after acquiring an additional 846 shares during the period.
-Royal Bank of Canada boosted its stake in shares of Aerie Pharmaceuticals by 45.2% during the 1st quarter.
-Royal Bank of Canada now owns 3,461 shares of the company’s stock worth $61,000 after acquiring an additional 1,077 shares during the period.
-LPL Financial LLC boosted its stake in shares of Aerie Pharmaceuticals by 4.6% during the 2nd quarter.
-LPL Financial LLC now owns 24,722 shares of the company’s stock worth $396,000 after acquiring an additional 1,084 shares during the period.
-New York State Common Retirement Fund boosted its stake in shares of Aerie Pharmaceuticals by 1.1% during the 2nd quarter.
-New York State Common Retirement Fund now owns 120,790 shares of the company’s stock worth $1,934,000 after acquiring an additional 1,340 shares during the period.
-Finally, Swiss National Bank boosted its stake in shares of Aerie Pharmaceuticals by 1.8% during the 1st quarter.
-Swiss National Bank now owns 91,000 shares of the company’s stock worth $1,626,000 after acquiring an additional 1,600 shares during the period.
-Institutional investors own 99.22% of the company’s stock.
+Other large investors have also recently added to or reduced their stakes in the company.
+Quantbot Technologies LP acquired a new stake in Aerie Pharmaceuticals during the 1st quarter worth approximately $59,000.
+Royal Bank of Canada lifted its holdings in Aerie Pharmaceuticals by 45.2% during the 1st quarter.
+Royal Bank of Canada now owns 3,461 shares of the company’s stock worth $61,000 after purchasing an additional 1,077 shares during the last quarter.
+Tradition Wealth Management LLC acquired a new stake in Aerie Pharmaceuticals during the 2nd quarter worth approximately $66,000.
+HRT Financial LP acquired a new stake in Aerie Pharmaceuticals during the 1st quarter worth approximately $181,000.
+Finally, NewEdge Wealth LLC acquired a new stake in Aerie Pharmaceuticals during the 1st quarter worth approximately $188,000.
+99.22% of the stock is owned by institutional investors and hedge funds.

-Several research analysts have recently commented on the company.
-Raymond James set a $15.65 target price on Aerie Pharmaceuticals in a research note on Tuesday, July 13th.
-Mizuho reissued a “buy” rating and set a $28.00 price target on shares of Aerie Pharmaceuticals in a report on Thursday, July 22nd.
-Needham & Company LLC initiated coverage on Aerie Pharmaceuticals in a report on Friday, September 17th.
-They set a “buy” rating and a $24.00 price target for the company.
-Zacks Investment Research raised Aerie Pharmaceuticals from a “sell” rating to a “hold” rating and set a $14.00 price target for the company in a report on Monday, September 20th.
-Finally, HC Wainwright reissued a “buy” rating and set a $29.00 price target on shares of Aerie Pharmaceuticals in a report on Thursday, September 16th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of “Hold” and an average price target of $19.94.
+AERI has been the subject of several research reports.
+Raymond James set a $15.65 price target on Aerie Pharmaceuticals in a report on Tuesday, July 13th.
+Zacks Investment Research raised Aerie Pharmaceuticals from a “sell” rating to a “hold” rating and set a $14.00 price objective for the company in a report on Monday, September 20th.
+Mizuho reaffirmed a “buy” rating and issued a $28.00 price objective on shares of Aerie Pharmaceuticals in a report on Thursday, July 22nd.
+Needham & Company LLC assumed coverage on Aerie Pharmaceuticals in a report on Friday, September 17th.
+They issued a “buy” rating and a $24.00 price objective for the company.
+Finally, HC Wainwright reaffirmed a “buy” rating and issued a $29.00 price objective on shares of Aerie Pharmaceuticals in a report on Thursday, September 16th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $19.94.

-Aerie Pharmaceuticals (NASDAQ:AERI) last announced its quarterly earnings data on Tuesday, August 3rd.
-The company reported ($0.67) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.65) by ($0.02).
-The company had revenue of $27.19 million during the quarter, compared to analyst estimates of $26.43 million.
-Aerie Pharmaceuticals had a negative net margin of 175.35% and a negative return on equity of 1,531.00%.
-On average, equities analysts expect that Aerie Pharmaceuticals, Inc. will post -2.88 EPS for the current year.
+Aerie Pharmaceuticals (NASDAQ:AERI) last posted its quarterly earnings results on Tuesday, August 3rd.
+The company reported ($0.67) EPS for the quarter, missing analysts’ consensus estimates of ($0.65) by ($0.02).
+Aerie Pharmaceuticals had a negative return on equity of 1,531.00% and a negative net margin of 175.35%.
+The business had revenue of $27.19 million for the quarter, compared to analyst estimates of $26.43 million.
+On average, research analysts forecast that Aerie Pharmaceuticals, Inc. will post -2.88 earnings per share for the current year.

 Aerie Pharmaceuticals Profile